BYU-PCCL/holodeck/docs/usage/installation.rst

+.. _installation:

 ============
 Installation
 ============

-Holodeck is installed in two portions: a client python library (holodeck) is installed first, which downloads world packages.
+Holodeck is installed in two portions: a client python library (``holodeck``) is installed first, which then downloads world packages.
 The python portion is very small, while the world packages ("binaries") can be several gigabytes.

 Requirements